marimo-team/marimo/docs/guides/apps.md

                          every 1s.
   --base-url TEXT        Base URL for the server.
 Should start with a /.
   --allow-origins TEXT   Allowed origins for CORS.
 Can be repeated.
+  --redirect-console-to-browser  Redirect stdout and stderr to the browser console.
   --help                 Show this message and exit.
 ```